 Economic planning and development

-What we all wish to conserve, and advance, is quality of life.
+What we all wish to conserve and advance is quality of life.
 Livability is a measure that defines why people want to live in a community.
-Spring Creek communities are repeated list in the top ten of lists of livability in the country.
-Livability, sustainability and a robust local economy are essential congruent.
+Spring Creek communities are repeatedly listed in the top ten of lists of livability in the country.
+Livability, sustainability, and a robust local economy are mostly congruent.

 Livability is increasingly about resiliency: